Hell to Pay (novel): Plot introduction

-Explanation of the novel's title

-Characters

-Derek Strange is an ex-cop and current private investigator.
-Strange has a successful business and is a lifelong resident of Washington DC.

 Major themes

 The novel addresses broader themes relating to crime and the status of the African-American community in DC, frequently drawing contrasts between elements of hip-hop and gangster culture today that are portrayed as destructive, and the positive, uplifting cultural expressions of the past, such as R&B and soul music of the 1960s and 1970s.
 Characters also exhibit an acute awareness of gentrification, racism, and economic inequality, and these issues are the subject of comment by both the characters and the narrator, as are the history of Washington, DC and the fortunes of its various sports franchises.

 Allusions and references

 Hell to Pay shares many elements with the HBO original television series The Wire, on which Pelecanos has worked as a writer.
 For example, the (Hell to Pay) character of Granville Oliver, who fought his way out of the projects to become a high-level crime lord who never touches drugs, and whose tastefully appointed home includes an extensive black history/black power library, bears similarities to both Avon Barksdale and Stringer Bell of The Wire.
 Hell to Pay also contains a dog-fighting scene that seems quite similar to one depicted in the television series.
 Pelcanos revisits dogfighting in his later novel Drama City.